There are a few things that are almost always certain in a majority of churches:

 Give Them a Clear Job Description

 Much of the frustrations in leading part-time and volunteer staff I hear from other church leaders could be alleviated by simply giving each person a clear job description.
-This is not just a best practice for full-time but should be a best practice for all staff and volunteers.
+This is not just a best practice for full-time staff, but should be a best practice for all staff and volunteers.

 Give short and clear job descriptions so that each staff member knows what is expected, who to report to and how much time they are expected to put in at a minimum each week.